Awakuruf/CPSC346C-Solo-Project/Project_Spec_Template.md

 # Project Spec - CatchChance

 ## 1) User & Decision
-**User:** Recreational anglers using mobile/web app.
+**User:** Recreational anglers using the mobile app (or website) to plan a session.
 **Decision:** Whether to fish during a given session or which hour to target based on predicted probability of catching at least one fish.
+The product returns a short, actionable probability (e.g., “37% chance this afternoon”), and a suggested hour bucket if the user wants to maximize catch chance.
 **Rationale:** Helps anglers optimize time on water and manage expectations; reduces frustration and wasted effort.
+Privacy-sensitive: location + behavioral history matter, so guardrails required.

 ## 2) Target & Horizon
 **Target:** Binary — catch ≥1 fish during the next fishing session.